NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 Corrections for certain sensors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-That satellites travel rather fast can result in inacuracies in
+That satellites travel rather fast can result in inaccuracies in
 estimation of the direction of propagation of rays traced from the
 cameras.
-Another source of inacuracies is the atmosphere (for Earth)
+Another source of inaccuracies is the atmosphere (for Earth)
 as it causes the rays to bend (:cite:`nugent1966velocity`).

 ASP corrects these for some linescan cameras, such as Digital Globe,